 Relays have also played a major part in the success.
 C.I.F.
 Championships have been won by the 1996 4 x 100m relay team, the 1998 4 x 400m relay team, the 2000 4 x 400m relay team and the 2001 4 x 400m relay team.
 Numerous individuals and relay teams have qualified for the Masters Meet, the State qualifying meet.
 Individual athletes that have qualified for the California State Meet are: Pat Luke in the Pole Vault, Jeff Jacobs in the 400m, Brandon Clark in the 400m, Jim Lunnen in the High Jump, Matt Blasdel in the 300 Intermediate Hurdles, Andrew Prodoehl in the Pole Vault, Ryan Martin in the 800m, Parker Curry in the Pole Vault and Austin Tinsley in the 300IH.
 The 4 x 100m relay team of 2002 also qualified for the State Meet.
 The 4 x 400m relay teams qualified for the State Meet for four consecutive years, from 2000-2003.
 In all, the Eagle boys boast 16 Individual CIF Champions in less than 30 years of Santa Margarita school history.

 This year, the Eagle tradition continues.

 The mission of the Eagle Track & Field program is to take a group of collective individuals and teach them how to become a team.
-Eagle track and field athletes will all be held to the same standards and expected to up uphold the values of the program; Honesty, Integrity, Discipline, Effort, and Accountability.
-Our goal as a program is to teach these young man the value of hard work, patience, sacrifice, and teamwork which will be used well beyond high school track and field and into adulthood.
+Eagle track and field athletes will all be held to the same standards and expected to up uphold the Catholic-Christian standards and values of the school and the program; Honesty, Integrity, Discipline, Effort, and Accountability.
+Our goal as a program is to teach these young man the value of hard work, patience, sacrifice, and teamwork which will be used well beyond high school and into adulthood.